gwildar/pace-calculator/README.md

 # pace-calculator
-A delibrately over engineered solution for exploring webpack, react and other front end tech.
+An over engineered solution for exploring webpack, react and other front end tech.

 Mobile friendly pace calculator built in React.js